ManuMyGit/CodingTutorials/README.md

 - Reactive programming (coming soon ...)
 - Docker (coming soon ...)

-If you'd like to know more about me, please don't hesitate to visit my [website](http://manueljaenlopez.ddns.net/) and get in touch with me in Contact section.
+If you'd like to know more about me, please do not hesitate to visit my [website](http://manueljaenlopez.ddns.net/) and get in touch with me in Contact section.